PlanktoScope/PlanktoScope/docs/assembly_guide.md

 ## Step 0: Laser cutting

 First, you need to make all the laser cuts to have all the necessary plexiglass parts, these cuts are made in opaque and transparent plexiglass of 5 mm, 2 mm and 3 mm.
 You can download the different plans in .svg format by clicking here.
-Make sure all holes are complete, and negative space is clear.
+Make sure all holes are completed, and negative space is clear.

-Gather all these pieces on a flat surface and make sure you have all the pieces you need to build the PlanktoScope
+Gather all these pieces on a flat surface and make sure you have all the pieces you need to build the PlanktoScope.

 ![Plans](assembly_guide/pictures/2.webp)

-You can download them through the following links :
+You can download them with the following links :

 - [Opaque 5mm](https://espaces-collaboratifs.grenet.fr/share/proxy/alfresco-noauth/api/internal/shared/node/bZeqlLdjQDyYsn-WNXW_sw/content/opaque_5mm.svg?c=force&noCache=1647254539000&a=true)
 - [Part B2 3mm](https://espaces-collaboratifs.grenet.fr/share/proxy/alfresco-noauth/api/internal/shared/node/ZA5Bbd68QBqe6xo_dzGR2Q/content/P1_2mm.svg?c=force&noCache=1647254588338&a=true)